-USDA Departmental Regulation DR-5600-2, Environmental Justice and EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, require that federal agencies, whenever feasible, maintain information of populations by race, national origin or income and would use this information to determine whether their actions have disproportionately high and adverse human health or environmental effects on minority or low-income populations.
-Additionally, the socioeconomic conditions of the Assessment Area are analyzed for any potential effects associated with the construction and operation of the Project.
+USDA Departmental Regulation DR-5600-2, Environmental Justice and EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, require that federal agencies, whenever feasible, maintain information of populations by race, national origin, or income and would use this information to determine whether their actions have disproportionately high and adverse human health or environmental effects on minority or low-income populations.
+Additionally, the socioeconomic conditions of the Project Area are analyzed for any potential effects associated with the construction and operation of the Project.
 Factors considered in this analysis include population, employment, and income.

 The USEPA's Environmental Justice Screening and Mapping Tool ("EJScreen") and data from the U.S. Census Bureau ("USCB") were utilized to determine the possible socio-economic effects and environmental justice effects of minority and low-income populations for the proposed Project and surroundings.
-According to the EJScreen Summary Report, included as Exhibit D-1 in Appendix D, the total population of the Assessment Area and a 1-mile radius is 1,328.
-According to the USCB American Community Survey ("ACS"), the area's race makeup is White (approximately 93%), Hispanic (approximately 3%), Black (approximately 4%) and Asian (approximately 1%).
-The area's population is reported to be 4% aged 1-4, 22% from 1-18, 78% from 18 and up, and 23% over the age of 65 and up.
-According to the USCB ACS, the average per capita income for the City of Clay Center is \$28,795 with 41% of individuals classified as "Low Income" (USCB ACS Clay Center City, Clay County, Kansas, 2022).
+According to the EJScreen Summary Report, included as Exhibit D-1 in Appendix D, the total population of the Assessment Area and a 1-mile radius is 834.
+According to the USCB American Community Survey ("ACS"), the area's race makeup is White (approximately 92%), Hispanic (approximately 3%), Black (approximately 2%).
+The area's population is distributed with 6% under the age of 5, 23% from 5 to 18, 77% from 19 to 64 and 14% over the age of 65.
+According to the USCB ACS, the average per capita income for the City of Wellington is \$24,875 with 43% of individuals classified as "Low Income".
+(USCB ACS Wellington City, Sumner County, Kansas, 2022).

 Under the Proposed Action Alternative, effects related to socioeconomic and environmental justice are not anticipated.
 Since the Project does not include the addition of new homes or businesses, implementation of the Project would not directly stimulate unplanned population growth in the Assessment Area.
 Local residents would not notice a change in shifts in population movement and growth, or effect on public service demands.
-The Project should not adversely or significantly affect low income or minority populations but should provide positive economic effects by expanding the tax base in Clay County as well as provide a source of affordable, renewable energy.
+The Project should not adversely or significantly affect low income or minority populations but should provide positive economic effects by expanding the tax base in Sumner County as well as provide a source of affordable, renewable energy.
+No Action Alternative:

-Under the No Action Alternative, commercial row crop agriculture would continue to be the primary land use; therefore, providing a source of income for the lessee of the property and the municipality in the form of rent.
+Under the No Action Alternative, commercial agriculture would continue to be the primary land use; therefore, providing a source of income for the lessee of the property and the municipality in the form of rent.
 Effects to low income or minorities would not change.